DYasser/Dodge_Java/README.md

 In a game where the user needs to jump all the time and have different enemies going everywhere, game physics are what is making everything come to life.

-All the entities are having different forces being applied to them such as gravity that sticks them to the ground or brings them back to it.
-To code it, I used a constant vector that is applied to each entity with a different values depending on the entity.
-So, by applying that constant vector and updating the new value each millisecond which makes it look like the entities are getting pulled down and gives us gravity.
+All the entities are having different forces being applied to them such as gravity that attracts them to the ground.
+In order to code it, I used a constant vector that is applied to each entity with different values depending on the entity.
+So, by applying that constant vector and updating the new value every millisecond it makes it look like the entities are getting pulled down and gives us the gravity effect.

 This explains how all the physics used were applied into the game.

 * Drawing:

 To make the game look like one, I had to use many sprites to have a clean render for the user to understand what is happening in his screen.
 For each screen I drew different shapes depending on what was needed.
-For example, in the main menu, I created rectangles that change size each few seconds to have a effect of the options moving and having a great render overall.
+For example, in the main menu, I created rectangles that change size each few seconds to have an effect of the options moving and having a great render overall.

 Same goes for the background, which is implemented in the main class since the background stays the same.
 I only added a fade in front to make the user understand when the game starts and when it isn't.